IBM/openshift-workshop-was/labs/Openshift/OperationalModernization/README.md

 This repository holds a solution that is the result of an **operational modernization** for an existing WebSphere Java EE application that was moved from WebSphere ND v8.5.5 to the traditional WebSphere Base v9 container and is deployed by the IBM Cloud Pak for Applications to RedHat OpenShift.

-In this workshop, we'll use **Customer Order Services** application as an example.
+In this lab, we'll use **Customer Order Services** application as an example.
 In order to modernize, the application will go through **analysis**, **build** and **deploy** phases.
 Click [here](extras/application.md) and get to know the application, its architecture and components.

-## Analysis
+## Analysis (Background reading only)

+IBM Cloud Transformation Advisor was used to analyze the Customer Order Service Application running in the WebSphere ND environment.
-IBM Cloud Transformation Advisor helps you to analyze your on-premises workloads for modernization.
+The Transformation Advisor helps you to analyze your on-premises workloads for modernization.
 It determines the complexity of your applications, estimates a development cost to perform the move to the cloud, and recommends the best target environment.
-It was used to analyze the existing Customer Order Services application running in the WebSphere ND environment.
-The steps taken were:
+The stesp taken to analyze the existing Customer Order Services application were:

 1. Used the IBM Cloud Transformation Advisor available as part of IBM Cloud Pak for Applications.
 Transformation Advisor Local (Beta) can also be used.